 - I keep most of my writing stuff around on Gopher, including ruminations on Calelira, Pennyverse stories, and some album reviews.
 The link is through dcb's Pituophis proxy, but if you're using a client that natively supports it (like a chad), here's a direct link.

 - One of my favorite sites to browse and stare at stuff on.
 Here's a link to my entire physical music collection, if you're curious about that.
+(And here's my wantlist, if you wanna know what I'm in the market for.)

 - I swear I play video games.
 It just takes me a bit to actually play them.